margaretmz/study-with-sketchnotes/README.md

-# study-with-sketchnotes
+# Study with Sketchnotes

-I study with sketchnotes to help better comprehend &amp; remember the topic...
+I study with sketchnotes to help me better comprehend and remember what I learned.
+Here in this repo I will share with you my sketchnotes on talks, papers, books, and courses I took...